 After the Microchip TCPIP Discoverer tools opens, click on the Network Direct Broadcast to place a tick in the check box.

-Detach the network cable from the PIC32MZ EF Starter Kit and then click on Discover Devices.
+Detach the network cable from the SAM E70 Xplained Ultra and then click on Discover Devices.
 Your device will disappear from the list.

-Reattach the network cable to the PIC32MZ EF Starter Kit, wait a few seconds, and then click on Discover Devices button again.
+Reattach the network cable to the SAM E70 Xplained Ultra, wait a few seconds, and then click on Discover Devices button again.
 Your device should reappear in the Microchip Devices list.

 Close the Microchip TCP/IP Discover Tool by pressing the Exit button.